Easy Smoked Salmon Dry Brine Recipe for Perfect Results

 • Once your salmon is ready, it’s time to apply the brine.
 Begin by laying the fillet in a shallow, non-reactive container, such as a glass or stainless steel baking dish.

 • Generously sprinkle the dry brine mixture over the entire surface of the salmon, making sure to cover all sides evenly.
-Use your hands to gently massage the brine into the flesh, ensuring complete coverage.
+Use your hands to massage the brine gently into the flesh, ensuring complete coverage.

-• Cover the container with plastic wrap or a lid and place it in the refrigerator.
+• Cover the container with plastic wrap or a lid, and place it in the refrigerator.
 This will allow the salmon to cure and absorb the flavors of the brine over the recommended brining time.

 The Optimal Brining Time

 Achieving the perfect smoked salmon starts with getting the brining time just right.
-Several factors can influence the optimal duration for dry brining your salmon, including the thickness of the fillet and your personal taste preferences.
+Several factors can influence the optimal duration for dry brining your salmon, including the thickness of the fillet and your taste preferences.

 Factors That Influence Brining Duration